MarnickvdA/github-searcher/README.md

 ## Pages

-There are three pages in total in this application.
+There are two pages in total in this application.

 ### Search `/`

 ### History of search results `/history`

 Overview of searched items in the past, ordered by latest request first.
-When clicking one of the overview items, you will go to the detail page.
+When clicking one of the overview items, you will get the details.

-### Historic search result details `/history/$datetime`

-A search result, will be viewable in the search result page, where the request has a 'unique' identifier by datetime.
-Makes sense, since the application persists data to localStorage so conflicts probably won't be a thing.